Treiben/.github/profile/README.md

 ## Overview

-Treiben (German: to propel, to drive) is a feature flag system designed around two core principles:
+Propel is a feature flag system designed around two core principles:

 **Type safety**: Feature flags are defined as classes in code, not strings in configuration files.
 This provides compile-time validation, IDE support for navigation and refactoring, and explicit visibility into what flags exist and where they're used.